July 22, 2025

 Uncertain times can be difficult for investors.
 This is your hard-earned money after all.

-Ignore all of the financial news experts that tell you what is going to happen with the stock market this year.
+Ignore all of the financial news experts who tell you what is going to happen with the stock market this year.
 Do you know why?

 Because they are guessing.
 They have no idea what the stock market will do this year.
-Their living is made from making guesses all day long.
-They may be educated guesses, but they are guesses nonetheless.
+They make a living based on making guesses.
+Sure, their guesses are educated and can sometimes be correct.
+But they are guesses nonetheless.

-Since they don’t know, you don’t know and I don’t know … we just need to start as soon as possible.
+Since they don’t know and we don't know, we just need to start as soon as possible.

-And we need to realize that the stock market will go up and down like a roller coaster for the next few decades until you reach retirement.
-BUT over that timeframe, historically, it’ll more than likely go up.
+And we need to realize that the stock market will go up and down like a roller coaster for the next few decades until you retire.
+But over that timeframe, historically, it’ll more than likely go up.

 Does it return that every year?
 No, but on average, over the decades, your ability to stay in the market in good times and bad can yield a 10% return.

-So even if times are uncertain today, investing today, instead of tomorrow or 1 year from now, will get you in the investing habit and take advantage of time.
+So even if times are uncertain, investing today, instead of tomorrow or one year from now, will get you in the investing habit and take advantage of time.

-This may be one of those moments where the stock market is down.
+This may be one of those moments when the stock market is down.
 That’s good news for new investors because you’re buying your shares at a slightly lower price.

 The earlier you can invest, the more wealth you can build.
 Let’s do an example that demonstrates “waiting to invest” for the right time.